Call for Proposals for Collaboration Labs (CoLabs)

 These themes were used to structure the Environmental Resilience and Sustainability (ERS) Grand Challenges Research Forum in partnership with the Offices of the Provost and the Vice President for Research.
 This event was the first step in a university-wide discussion to identify potential areas of focus.
 With faculty participating from every school, over 100 ideas were collected.
 Faculty are invited to review the event video and ideas submitted via Ideanote, as the prepare submissions to the CoLab funding solicitation.

 All full-time, PI-eligible faculty can apply.
 To be considered for a CoLab award, proposals must include an interdisciplinary approach.
 Proposals will be reviewed by the ERI’s Steering Committee with recommendations for funding made to the Institute Director approximately two weeks from the submission deadline.
 Proposals will be evaluated on the following criteria:

-- Has the likelihood that the proposed activity will lead to successful external funding;
+- Has likelihood that the proposed activity will lead to external funding;

-- Includes a clear plan for building strong interdisciplinary collaborations, enabling new partnerships and, where appropriate, with external stakeholders.
+- Includes a clear plan to build interdisciplinary collaborations and, where appropriate, collaborations with external stakeholders.

 Successful CoLabs will be expected to: